rahull2711/Smart_Vision_Glasses_for_blind/README.md

 # Smart_Vision_Glasses_for_blind
-To help the visually impaired people, a decision was made to gather today’s top technology and create a device that can help them overcome their disability.
-It is not sustainable that in the 21st century, there are still people who aren’t getting the full experience and favor from technology.
-That’s why a device was created to aid them to perform their activities.
-It can assist them to overcome their daily obstacles.
-It can help them move more freely.
-As it also can boost their confidence.
-We have created a device that draws a direct connection between the visually impaired and machine.
-This device boosts the safety of the visually impaired while living their everyday life.
-This device will make the visually impaired more accepted in society because they will be able to achieve more tasks than they used to, (knowing that some of them are essential).
-The product will allow the user to comprehend life around them.
-They will be able to experience life more dynamically and live it in an upgraded manner.
-It will elevate the user’s self-esteem and make them raise their confidence while doing any task possible.
-It will make their life easier due to its connection with the evolution of technology.
 The aim of this project is to develop a smart lens for visually impaired individuals that can detect and announce the presence of objects along with their respective distances.
 The proposed smart lens will leverage object detection techniques and a speaker to provide users